H2CO3/Sparkling/doc/stdlib.md

 3. Array handling (spn_libarray)
 --------------------------------
-    array array(...)

-returns an array filled with the arguments of the function.
-Order is preserved;
-indices will be integers starting from 0, increasing by one.
-The return value of this function is thus equivalent with the `@[ ]` sequence literal notation.

-    array dict(...)

-Returns an array filled with keys and values in the following way: every argument with an even index in the argument list of the function will become a key, and the next value will be the corresponding value.
-Order is not preserved.
-The return value of this function is equivalent with the `@{ }` dictionary literal notation.

     nil sort(array arr)
-    nil sortcmp(array arr, function comparator)

 `sort()` sorts the elements of `arr` in ascending order, using the `<` operator.
 The array to be sorted must contain integer keys only, and they keys should